benny-edlund/task-pool/docs/tutorial.md

     return 0;
 }
 ```
-Above we use `task_pool`s type erased task storage to safely move the pipe lines out of their stack scope to continue doing other work.
+Above we use `task_pool`s type erased task storage to safely move the pipelines out of their stack scope to continue doing other work after leaving the scope where they where defined.

 ## Custom promise types